Robert1598/Robert1598/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width = 300px>

-- :office: I am currently working as a `Junior Software Engineer`
+- :office: I am currently working as a `Junior Software Engineer`.
-- :mortar_board: I have a bachelor degree in `Microelectronics, Optoelectrinics and Nanotechnologies` and a master degree in `Computer Vision`
+- :mortar_board: I have a bachelor degree in `Microelectronics, Optoelectrinics and Nanotechnologies` and a master degree in `Computer Vision`.
 - :art: **Hobbies:** Watching anime series, movies, TV series.
 I love tech-related stuff and I have decent knowledge regarding `computers`.
 I also like playing footbal and running.
 - :seedling: Currently, I'm expanding my knowledge across a variety of topics and trying to learn more about tools/frameworks that I use day by day.
-- :computer: I'm currently interested in `DevOps` and `Cybersecurity`
+- :computer: I'm currently interested in `DevOps` and `Cybersecurity` also.

 <br>